 - 14 oz caramels

-- Combine sugar and butter in a large bowl.
+- Combine the sugars and butter in a large bowl.
 Cream together until well mixed.

-- Add in vanilla, eggs and apple juice concentrate and stir into the mixture.
+- Add in vanilla, eggs and apple cider and stir into the mixture.

-- Add baking soda, baking powder, salt, cinnamon, and flour mix it all together.
+- Add flour, apple cider mix, baking soda, baking powder, salt, and cinnamon to the bowl and mix it all together.

 - Refrigerate mixture for about 1 hour, or longer.